 INSIDE THE FERRY FARM HOUSE

-The first room I visited was the master bedchamber where they would have entertained guests.
+The first room I visited was the primary bedchamber where they would have entertained guests.
 It was considered private space but the Washingtons didn’t use it that way.

 There was a tea table with a tea set and a very showy bed covered in stylish, expensive textiles imported from Europe.